muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 literals separated by symbolic infix operators, evaluation order aside.
 Also per normal expectations, literals in the format `X.X` only specify the base at most once in total, *not* separately for the part after the `.`.

-A quoted `<Fraction>` may optionally be split into 1..N quoted segments where each pair of consecutive segments is separated by dividing space;
-this segmenting ability is provided to support code that contains very long numeric literals while still being well formatted (no extra long lines).

 This grammar is subject to the additional rule that the total count of numeric position characters (`0..9 A..F a..f`) in each of the